parapluu/nifty-contiki/about.md

 share: true
 ---

-Nifty os a property based testing framework for IoT systems.
+Nifty is a property based testing framework for IoT systems.
 It features test case execution in Cooja, a C function interface generator for Contiki, and an standalone test case generator.
 The C function interface generator allows you to test the C API of your IoT software as it is